Stenodyon/blink/README.md

 # Blink

-Blink is a puzzle game involving lasers and mirrors, and is heavily inspired by [Logic World](https://logicworld.net/) and [OCTOPTICOM](https://store.steampowered.com/app/943190/OCTOPTICOM/).
+Blink is a sandbox game involving lasers and mirrors, and is heavily inspired by
+[Logic World](https://logicworld.net/) and
+[OCTOPTICOM](https://store.steampowered.com/app/943190/OCTOPTICOM/).